 These symptoms slowly get worse and are usually felt on both sides of the body.

 Other symptoms include:

 The health care provider will perform a physical exam.
-An exam usually shows muscle weakness and sensation disturbances on both sides of the body, especially in the legs.
-Reflexes are often abnormal.
+The exam usually shows muscle weakness and sensation problems on both sides of the body, especially in the legs.
+Knee jerk reflexes are often decreased.
 Muscles may develop spasticity.
-You may have a reduced sense of touch, pain, and temperature.
+There may be reduced senses of touch, pain, and temperature.